-The Notification and Billing Policy requires that all notifications to users for transited items come from the checkout library to avoid confusing the user.
+The Damaged and Lost Materials Policies require that all notifications to users for transited items come from the checkout library to avoid confusing the user.
 The checkout library will be responsible for notifying the user concerning overdue, damaged, and lost items.
 WorkFlows generated notices come therefore from the checkout library.
+Patrons should only be billed by the checkout library.